rhaas80/pa_volume/pa_volume.1.md

 Get or set the remembered volume of CLIENT to VOLUME % and setting its target sink to SINK-NAME.

+SINK-NAME is a valid PulseAudio sink name as reported by `pacmd list-sinks`.

 If SINK-NAME is not given then the target sink is left unchanged.

 If VOLUME is not given, then the current volume is reported.